 8. Improved Sleep

-Our quality of sleep can be affected by so many aspects of our life.
-Many times, when we find ourselves struggling to close our eyes at night, we aren’t even sure what is keeping us awake.
+So many aspects of our life can affect our quality of sleep.
+When we often struggle to close our eyes at night, we aren’t even sure what is keeping us awake.
 The outdoors can help you reset your sleep cycle.
-The cells in our eyes actually need enough light to trigger our internal clock to work properly.
-When you combine the outdoor benefits of exercise, reduced stress and anxiety, improved focus, and mood boosters, this is just one more added benefit to ensure you start getting the restful sleep your body needs.
+The cells in our eyes need enough light to trigger our internal clock to work properly.
+Combining the outdoor benefits of exercise, reduced stress and anxiety, improved focus, and mood boosters is just one more added benefit to ensure you get the restful sleep your body needs.

 9. Connects Us With Our Surroundings